A Novel Design and Performance Optimization Methodology for Hydraulic Cross-Flow Turbines using Successive Numerical Simulations: Results and discussion

-The objective of this step is to optimize the value of the most important turbine parameters to increase the efficiency of the turbine and evaluate the individual effect of each parameter on it.
-Initial values of the parameters are set equal to the values obtained in \autoref{Section5.1} as described in \autoref{Figure7}.
-We also assume that water enters the rotor at the desired velocity and angle of attack to facilitate the evaluation and optimization process.

-\paragraph{Rotational speed} Speed ratio, which is a dimensionless parameter, is defined as the ratio of the rotational speed to the nominal rotational speed ($\frac{N}{N_n}$) and is used here to display the results in a general sense.
-In order to optimize the value of speed ratio, it is changed from $\frac{1}{4}$ to $\frac{20}{11}$ and its effects on the efficiency and flow pattern inside the rotor are analyzed.
-The results of these simulations are plotted in \autoref{Figure19}; furthermore, velocity and pressure distribution inside the rotor for some of the cases are illustrated in \autoref{Figure20} and \autoref{Figure21}, respectively.
+The objective of the second step is to optimize and study the effects of the most important turbine parameters on its efficiency.
+These parameters are rotational speed, angle of attack, admission angle, blade profile, diameter ratio, and the number of blades.
+For each parameter, we changed its value in a predetermined interval and identified the optimal value (corresponding to the highest efficiency), then used that optimal value in the optimization of the next parameter (a pseudo coordinate ascent method).
+The initial value, interval of variation, optimal value, and increase in efficiency for each parameter are listed in \autoref{Table4}, and plots of efficiency as a function of each parameter are shown in \autoref{Figure13} to \autoref{Figure16}.
+In what follows, we discuss the effects of each parameter on the efficiency and flow inside the turbine.

-\autoref{Figure19} illustrates that the efficiency is parabolic in terms of speed ratio and the maximum efficiency occurs when the speed ratio is between 0.9 and 1.
-This is in accordance with \autoref{Equation1} and experimental results of Mockmore \cite{Mockmore} and numerous other studies.
-As can be seen from \autoref{Figure19}, there is a 15-percent difference between the hydraulic efficiency and the turbine efficiency, which is caused by that portion of the energy of the water that leaves the rotor.
-While the former efficiency only takes the losses inside the rotor into account, the latter also accounts for the unused energy of the water that exits the rotor, hence having a lower value.
+Speed ratio, a dimensionless parameter, is defined as the ratio of rotational speed to the nominal rotational speed ($\frac{N}{N_n}$). \autoref{Figure13} illustrates that turbine efficiency is parabolic in terms of speed ratio (hence rotational speed) and maximum efficiency occurs for speed ratios between 0.9 and 1.
+This is in accordance with \autoref{EquationA1} and experimental results of Mockmore et al. \cite{Mockmore} and numerous other studies. \autoref{Figure13} also shows that there is a 15\% difference between hydraulic and turbine efficiencies.
+While the former only takes losses inside the nozzle and runner into account, the latter also accounts for the unused energy of the water that exits the turbine, hence having a lower value.